Analyzing Flux Power (FLUX) and Its Peers

 Institutional & Insider Ownership

 24.9% of Flux Power shares are held by institutional investors.
 Comparatively, 52.5% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are held by institutional investors.
 38.3% of Flux Power shares are held by company insiders.
 Comparatively, 15.2% of shares of all “Miscellaneous electrical machinery, equipment, & supplies” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.

 Earnings and Valuation

-This table compares Flux Power and its peers revenue, earnings per share and valuation.
+This table compares Flux Power and its peers gross revenue, earnings per share and valuation.

 |Gross Revenue